Ram410/task-manager-backend/Readme.md

     - Change passwords securely.

 4. **Dashboard:**
-    - Provide a summary of user activities.
+    - Provide a summary of projects and task assigned under that project.
+    - Admin can Add and delete projects
+    - Admin can add task,due date,Done,Undo.
     - Filter tasks into todo, in progress, or completed.